The Computer Mind. Humans have designed and programmed computers to function in much the same way as the human mind.

 As a result he can assist us to delete faulty programs such as addiction, anxiety, trauma and depression, so that our mind and our lives run more smoothly.

 Glitches and Viruses

 Everything runs quite smoothly and seamlessly until, like a computer with a virus, glitches start to occur.
 With your computer you may realise this as you start to note flaws on your screen.
 In life, you may notice this in your behaviour or internal feelings.
-Of course, just like one would with a computer, you begin to consciously try to figure out what exactly the problem is, if it is residing within you, and if so, where it is located within.
-You notice it appears to have triggers – certain moments or situations, or perhaps somehow linked to certain people around you.
-You also notice that you cannot help feeling those feelings, even though you are conscious of them.
-So you try to get to the bottom of it, yet ….
-You simply cannot seem to locate the root of it within you, no matter how much you analyse and think about it.
+Of course, just like one would with a computer, you begin to consciously try to figure out wha the problem could be.
+Is the problem within you?
+You may notice it appears to have triggers – certain moments or situations, or perhaps somehow linked to certain people around you.
+You may notice you cannot control or stop feeling those feelings, even though you are consciously of them.
+Most people cannot consciously locate the root of of the problem, no matter how much they analyse themselves.

-This struggle occurs because we usually attempt to figure these issues out by using our conscious mind to access the subconscious.
-This would be ab=nalogous to using the desktop screen to directly access the CPU;s data – it is impossible!
-We have to use the keyboard and use it in a specific way in order to access the CPU, tom locate the correct program containing the virus, and to bring it up to the screen in order to start the process of cleaning the particular virus out.
+This struggle occurs because we usually attempt to figure these issues out by using our conscious mind.
+The problems are not in the conscious mind, they are deeper.
+Perhaps we could run an anti-virus program or use the keyboard and mouse in a specific way to access the CPU, to locate the affected program and the virus.
+In that way we can bring it up on to the screen before we can start the process of cleaning the virus out.

-Even though the conscious mind and subconscious operate almost as two different entities, you may already be able to appreciate how incredibly impressive and effective the whole mind usually works.
+Even though the conscious, subconscious and unconscious operate almost as different entities, you may already be able to appreciate how incredibly impressive and effective the whole computer mind really is.